18F/uswds-jekyll/pages/guide/quick-start.md

 ## Home Directories

 Home directories are private, they are only accessible to you and the system administrators.
-When a user logs into the Ceres, they are automatically logged into their home directory.
+When a user logs into Ceres, they are automatically logged into their home directory.
 Home directories have small quotas and should be mainly used for configuration and login files.
 Computations should be run from project directories.
 Files in home directories are automatically compressed and backed up.
 Due to backup method used on Ceres, space freed after deleting files in home directories, will become available only after 6 days.

 ## Project Directories